Coffee with JoEllen at Pinhole Coffee

 JoEllen, Pinhole Coffee Bernal Heights

-Can you tell us about the history of Pinhole Coffee and how it came to be in Bernal Heights?
+Can you tell us about Pinhole Coffee’s history and how it came to be in Bernal Heights?

-We opened in 2014 at the corner of Cortland Ave. and Bonview St. in an 1880’s building that use to be the original butcher shop.
+We opened in 2014 at the corner of Cortland Avenue and Bonview Street, in an 1880s building that was once a butcher shop.
 I was initially looking at a space in the Lower Haight where I was living at the time.
-We needed a plumber to check out the location, and my business partner Bob recommended Lauren Haynes of Piccolo Plumbing.
-I called Lauren up and she told me was actually looking for someone to open a cafe in her building at 231 Cortland Ave.
-I drove from the parking lot of Rainbow Grocery to meet her and was introduced to our now cafe space for the first time.
-It was in rough shape but I imagined and felt so much in that corner space.
+We needed a plumber to inspect the location, and my business partner, Bob, recommended Lauren Haynes of Piccolo Plumbing.
+I called Lauren up, and she told me she was actually looking for someone to open a cafe in her building at 231 Cortland Ave.
+I drove from Rainbow Grocery to meet her and was introduced to our new cafe space for the first time.
+It was in rough shape, but I imagined and felt so much in that corner space.

 What made you want to launch your business?

-I’ve been in coffee since 2002, working for Intelligentsia Coffee in Chicago and Blue Bottle Coffee in the Bay and NY.
-Since I was in high school I always wanted to open up a cafe that promoted culture and a homey vibe.
-With my coffee background over the years, I also wanted to provide an approachable but curated coffee menu.
-Our motto is “Stimulating Senses w/ Coffee, Art and Community”
+I’ve been in the coffee industry since 2002, working for Intelligentsia Coffee in Chicago, Blue Bottle Coffee in the Bay Area, and New York.
+Since I was in high school, I have always wanted to open up a cafe that promotes culture and a homey vibe.
+With my background in coffee, I also wanted to provide an approachable yet curated coffee menu.
+Our motto is “Stimulating Senses w/ Coffee, Art and Community.”

 Pinhole Coffee Cortland Avenue, Bernal Heights